Geoff Peterson: Creation

-The idea came from Craig Ferguson's repeated complaints that his show suffered due to its lack of a house band or sidekick and he expressed desire to have his own "Robot Skeleton Army".
+The idea came from Craig Ferguson's repeated complaints that his show suffered due to its lack of a house band or sidekick, and he expressed desire to have his own "Robot Skeleton Army".
 Robot Skeleton Army is Ferguson's name for his Twitter followers, a reference to the cybernetic creatures from the Terminator franchise.
 Part of the inspiration for Geoff also came from Nicolas Cage's character in the 2007 film Ghost Rider, of which Craig was a fan.
 MythBusters' Grant Imahara volunteered to create the robot if Ferguson could get him 100,000 Twitter followers, which he achieved within 24 hours.
 On the idea and development of Geoff:

-According to Imahara, he worked on it weekends and in his spare time, creating a "plastic skeleton with aluminum bones and torso" that "shares a lot with R2-D2 and the Energizer Bunny" (both of which Imahara had previously worked on).
+According to Imahara, he worked on it on weekends and in his spare time, creating a "plastic skeleton with aluminum bones and torso" that "shares a lot with R2-D2 and the Energizer Bunny" (both of which Imahara had previously worked on).
 Ferguson was directly involved and "very into the design of it"; he and the show's writers "think they may want to send Geoff out into the world, interview people—things like that".
 Imahara says the name "Geoff Peterson" was chosen by Ferguson:

-Initially, the robot was able to say seven pre-recorded phrases, triggered by buttons under Craig's desk.
+Initially, the robot was able to say seven prerecorded phrases, triggered by buttons under Craig's desk.
 This was later upgraded to wireless control by one of the show's writers offstage using an iPad.
-Peterson was upgraded again in July 2010, allowing him to shake his head, keep his mouth open, and move his right hand up and down.
+Peterson was upgraded again in July 2010, allowing him to shake his head, keep his jaw open, and move his right hand up and down.
 Ferguson noted that this is because his "wise ass" chip was activated.
 On September 2, 2013, new upgrades were debuted; the right arm was given an elbow, and the previously motionless left arm was given full movement (although his left hand fell off during that night's episode).
 He could turn his eye lights off and on to simulate closing and opening his eyes.
-Thompson noted the difficulty in controlling Geoff, since he had to time his talking with pressing the button that makes Geoff move his mouth.
+Thompson noted the difficulty in controlling Geoff, since he had to time his talking with pressing the button that moved Geoff's jaw.